TakamichiOsumi/Read-Write-Locks/README.md

 # Recursive Read/Write Locks

-Self implementation of read/write locks that follow below properties:
+Rewrite read/write locks that follow below properties to gain a deeper understanding of its internal and application:

 1. When reader thread is executing in the critical section, the other reader threads can enter the critical section as well.